The Return of the Fellowship of the Ring to the Two Towers: Plot

 The boys avoid a run-in with the sixth graders but their party loses Jimmy, Craig, and the kindergartener.
 Butters, who has been following them, offers to guide the remaining party members to the store in a thinly veiled attempt to get the tape back.
 Soon all the boys wind up at the Two Towers, and with the sixth graders in hot pursuit they desperately try to return the tape to the drop box.
 When Butters refuses to let go of it, Kyle throws him and the tape into the drop box.
-Angered at losing their movie, the sixth graders, now acting as Ringwraiths, threaten to beat the boys up, but flee when the parents arrive.
-The parents, having already haphazardly explained to Tolkien what he saw, then go into a long discussion with the astonished boys about sex, touching on such subjects as 69ing and double penetration.
-The boys, who never actually watched the movie that their parents are so graphically describing, are speechless.
+Angered at losing their movie, the sixth graders, now acting as Sauron and the Ringwraiths, threaten to beat the boys up, but flee when the parents arrive.
+The parents, having already haphazardly explained to Token what he saw, then go into a long discussion with the astonished boys about sex, touching on such subjects as 69ing and double penetration.
+The boys, who never actually watched the movie that their parents are so graphically describing, are speechless with Stan simply saying "Wow".
 The episode ends with a view of Butters, clutching his "precious" among a pile of other returned tapes in the drop box.